tayloraswift/swift-png/examples/README.md

 <img src="decode-basic/example.png.va.png" alt="output png" width=300/>

-> the same example image, decoded to an grayscale-alpha data file, and re-encoded as a png.
+> the example image, decoded to an grayscale-alpha data file, and re-encoded as a png.

 The `unpack(as:)` method is [non-mutating](https://docs.swift.org/swift-book/LanguageGuide/Methods.html#ID239), so you can unpack the same image to multiple color targets without having to re-decode the file each time.